junxit/us-congress-bills-111/metadata.md

 - 2009-07-29 — Mr. Frank (MA) moved to suspend the rules and pass the bill, as amended.
 - 2009-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8973-8974)
 - 2009-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8973-8974)
+- 2009-07-30 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.